Detection of mucopolysaccharidosis type VII

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

-Patients with type VII mucopolysaccharide storage disease (Sly syndrome) are deficient of beta glucuronidase.
+Patients with mucopolysaccharidosis type VII (Sly syndrome) are deficient of beta glucuronidase.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances